• Skip to primary navigation

-As warmer weather approaches, the allure of outdoor activities like gardening, hiking, and camping become ever greater as green things emerge once more bringing tidings of spring and the summer to come.
+Essential oils for poison ivy are at the forefront of my mind these days.
+As warmer weather approaches, the allure of outdoor activities like gardening, hiking, and camping becomes ever greater as green things emerge once more, bringing tidings of spring and summer to come.
 This time of year is one of my favorites since it means I get to go outside and enjoy outdoor adventures, especially hiking.

 Since I’ve had my share of weaving through said groves, I thought it would be useful to go over some of the best essential oils for poison ivy and other reactive plants.